gyguo/IE-Net/README.md

 # IE-Net
-This repository is the official implementation of "Eliminating Indefiniteness of Clinical Spectrum for Better Screening COVID-19", which have been accepted by IEEE Journal of Biomedical and Health Informatics (JBHI2021).
+official implementation of "Eliminating Indefiniteness of Clinical Spectrum for Better Screening COVID-19", accepted by IEEE Journal of Biomedical and Health Informatics (JBHI2021).

 ### Requirements